awsdocs/amazon-transcribe-developer-guide/doc_source/charsets.md

-# Character sets for custom vocabularies<a name="charsets"></a>
+# Character sets for custom vocabularies and vocabulary filters<a name="charsets"></a>

-Amazon Transcribe limits the characters that you can use to create custom vocabularies\.
-You can use the following character sets for each language\.
+For each language Amazon Transcribe supports, there is a specific set of characters Amazon Transcribe can recognize\.
+When you create a custom vocabulary or vocabulary filter, use only the characters listed in your language's character set\.
+If you use unsupported characters, your custom vocabulary or vocabulary filter fails\.

 **Important**
 Be sure to check that your custom vocabulary file uses only the supported Unicode code points and code point sequences listed within the following character sets\.